pocketchange/pocketchange-ios-sdk/README.md

 }
 ```

-## Step 5 (Optional): Integrate Event Rewards
+## Step 5: Integrate Event Rewards

-If you've set up event-based rewards with your account representative, you can grant a reward in response to an event using:
+Once you've set up event-based rewards with your account representative, you can grant a reward in response to an event using:

 ```objective-c
 NSString *rewardId = @"a reward identifier";
 [[PocketChangeSDK sharedInstance] grantReward:rewardId];
 ```

-the rewardId is the referenceId you received from your account representive for the event in question.
+The rewardId for each event-based reward is included with the setup information you received from your account representive.

 **Your application must be in <a href="#testing">sandbox mode</a> to test event-based rewards.**